 - be able to apply relevant research and development methods in an independent manner

 - be able to critically analyze various information sources, and apply these for structuring and formulating arguments

 - be able to conduct an independent research and development project under supervision, according to governing academic and ethical research standards

 - be able to convey comprehensive independent work by mastering relevant expression forms used within ICT research and development

 - be able to disseminate applied and theoretical problems and solutions, orally and in writing, both to peers and to the public

 - be able to contribute with innovation and new ideas both in academic and industrial ICT projects

 Independent work.
 A supervisor will be available for regular consultations.
-The students choose whether they want to do the master thesis project individually or in groups of maximum three students.
+The students choose whether they want to do the master thesis project individually or in groups of maximum two students.
 The duration of the Master's Thesis is normally one semester, which gives an estimated workload of 800 learning hours for the student.

 The master's thesis is normally carried out in the Spring semester.
 The faculty may approve that some students carry out their master's thesis in the Autumn semester.
 This is given that the student meets all the prerequisites, and that there are available supervisors.